fluffy/fluffyhome/README.md

 -----------
 # Heroku Notes

-Deploy the hero branch with
+Deploy the hero branch to the master branch of heroku remote

-git push heroku hero
+git push heroku hero:master